Christmas in Portland, Oregon: Events and other traditions

-Santaland was a feature of the Meier & Frank (later Macy's) store in downtown Portland's Meier & Frank Building for over forty years, starting in the 1950s.
+Starting in the 1950s and lasting for over forty years, Santaland was a feature of the Meier & Frank (later Macy's) store in downtown Portland's Meier & Frank Building.
 It took place on the sixth floor and later the tenth floor, and featured a monorail.
 Following the store's closure, some items from Santaland were donated to the Oregon Historical Society (OHS) and the Portland Business Alliance.
-OHS has continued to display the nostalgia, which includes animatronic elves, a mechanical Rudolph, a model of Santaland's original monorail, a Cinnamon Bear costume, and a chair used for Santa Claus greetings.
+These nostalgic items continue to be on display, and include animatronic elves, a mechanical Rudolph, a model of Santaland's original monorail, a Cinnamon Bear costume, and a chair used for Santa Claus greetings.

-Nordic Northwest hosts the annual ScanFair, which has been described as a "Scandinavian-style Christmas marketplace" at the Oregon Convention Center with crafts, dancing, food, and live music.
+Nordic Northwest hosts the annual ScanFair, which has been described as a "Scandinavian-style Christmas marketplace", at the Oregon Convention Center with crafts, dancing, food, and live music.
 According to The Oregonian, the event "typically includes pickled herring and meatball eating contests, as well as traditional Scandinavian music and dance".
 Beer festivals have included Holiday Ale Fest and Holiday Brew Fest, both held at Pioneer Courthouse Square.

 The annual Potluck in the Park Christmas Dinner has been held for three decades.
 The event sees approximately 100 volunteers provide a free holiday meal for 1,000 people.
 It has been held at the Portland Art Museum for a decade.